 <control information=""></control> This is any valid MCP control instruction except DATA/DATAB (Mark Beginning of Card Data File), LABEL1 (Change Tape Label Format), or SPO (Simulate SPO through Card Reader).
-When entering control information, note the following: • All control information including program parameter instructions must be entered on the same line as the CC command. • The control information must be separated from the initial letters CC by at least one blank space.
+When entering control information, note the following: All control information including program parameter instructions must be entered on the same line as the CC command. • The control information must be separated from

-• A hyphen (-) cannot be used to continue an instruction to the next line.
+- The control information must be separated from the initial letters CC by at least one blank space. - A hyphen (-) cannot be used to continue an instruction to the next line.